Ketamine Signs, Symptoms, and Effects

 While the effects of long-term abuse of dissociative drugs are still being studied, there have been documented mental and emotional symptoms.
 For example, studies report that there can be long-term adverse effects on the brain, including impaired memory recall after extended abuse.
 There have also been reported long-term effects on mood.

-Short-term mental and emotional ketamine addiction symptoms include:
+Mental and emotional signs of ketamine abuse include:

 • Poor memory